Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Numerical Results

 \section{Numerical Results}

 In this section, we present numerical {tests focused on showing the results of Theorem~\ref{thm:SV-qToeplitz-1axis-embed-mv} regarding the singular value distribution of the Toeplitz quaternion sequences and the spectral distribution in the Hermitian setting empirically.
 The experimental setting is standard in asymptotic spectral analysis: indeed we compare the non-decreasing sorted eigenvalues of the Toeplitz matrix against a fine uniform sampling of a monotone non-decreasing rearrangement of the symbol (see \cite{garoni_multilevel_2018} for the definition of monotone rearrangement we use).
 Owing to Theorem~\ref{thm:SV-qToeplitz-1axis-embed-mv}, we expect an evident match between the two plots as the size of the matrix is large.
-We further remark that, as observed in \cite{Bogoya2016} and \cite{barbarino_uniform_2025}, this experimental setup coincides with verifying numerically the $L^1$ convergence of quantile functions.\\ More specifically, our experiments focus on showing quantile convergence for twolevel block quaternionic Toeplitz matrices generated by square $2\times2$ twolevel block generating functions.
-This choice makes the test general, computational tractable, and spectrally informative, if applied, for example, to dual-channel 2D systems in signal analysis problems.
-We finally anticipate that the match is quite good even for moderate matrix-sizes, while the statements contained in Theorem \ref{thm:SV-qToeplitz-1axis-embed-mv} have asymptotical nature. }
+We further remark that, as observed in \cite{Bogoya2016} and \cite{barbarino_uniform_2025}, this experimental setup coincides with verifying numerically the $L^1$ convergence of quantile functions.\\ More specifically, our experiments focus on showing quantile convergence for \val{two-level} block quaternionic Toeplitz matrices generated by square $2\times2$ \val{two-level} block generating functions.
+This choice makes the test general, \val{computationally tractable}, and spectrally informative, if applied, for example, to dual-channel 2D systems in signal analysis problems. \val{The agreement is already good for moderate matrix sizes, although the statements in Theorem~\ref{thm:SV-qToeplitz-1axis-embed-mv} are asymptotic.} }